jberger/GalileoSend/README.markdown

 of bytes the next chunk may be; if this number is zero, the default will be used.

+### Errors

-* On any error send error signal with optional `fatal` boolean flag.
+On any error send error signal with optional `fatal` boolean flag.
 All other keys are assumed to be for the handler.

     { error : truthy_value [, fatal : boolean ] }

+### Closing the connection

-* On receipt of finish signal, reply with either a standard error signal or the close signal.
+On receipt of finish signal, reply with either a standard error signal or the close signal.

     { close : true }